newcoder/node-cchess/README.md

-# A Chinese Chess web appliation.
+# A Chinese Chess web application.

 ## Here is how it works: